DYDevelop/Age-and-Sex-Specific-Autism-Screening-Conversational-Agent/README.md

 If you use this work, please cite:

-> Kim DY, Sim H, Choi J, et al. *Age- and Sex-Specific Autism Screening: Machine Learning-Based Reduction and Conversational Agent Integration* (2026)
+> Kim DY, Sim H, Choi J, et al. *Age and Sex Specific Autism Screening Using Machine Learning Reduction and Conversational Agent Integration* (2026)

 ---